MatthewBonanni/Mallard/README.md

 ## License

-Mallard is licensed under the GPL v3.0 License.
+Mallard is licensed under the AGPL v3.0 License.
 See the [LICENSE](LICENSE) file for more details.